-I told this story elsewhere on my blog, about a Cassoulet I tried from one of Michael Chiarello‘s recipes.
+I told this story elsewhere on my site, about a Cassoulet I tried from one of Michael Chiarello‘s recipes.
 Well, frankly, the Cassoulet was a big hiss-boo.
-What wasn’t was the Brussels Sprouts (just one component of the overly complicated Cassoulet) sprinkled with this fantastic Fennel Spice Rub.
-Out of this world fantastic!
+What wasn’t was the Brussels Sprouts sprinkled with this fantastic Michael Chiarello’s Fennel Spice Rub!

-When I was putting that Cassoulet together, I kept nibbling on the Brussels Sprouts and had to remake the entire batch!
+That component of that cassoulet blew me away!
+They were out of this world fantastic and when I was putting that Cassoulet together, I kept nibbling on the Brussels Sprouts and had to remake the entire batch!
+See, this spice rub, sprinkled on those sprouts was nothing less than pure magic!

 Michael Chiarello’s Fennel Spice Rub